Skip to content

 New-ALZPolicyDefaultStructure -DefinitionsRootFolder .\Definitions -Type ALZ -LibraryPath <<path to library>>

-# Create a default file for AMBA policies using the latest version of the ALZ Library
+# Create a default file for AMBA policies using the latest release of the ALZ Library

 New-ALZPolicyDefaultStructure -DefinitionsRootFolder .\Definitions -Type AMBA